 The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which it shares with the Republic of Haiti.
 The country is the second largest in the Caribbean region, with a surface area of 18,704 square miles (48,442 square kilometers).
 Located in the heart of the Caribbean, the Dominican Republic is surrounded by the Atlantic Ocean to the north and to the south by the Caribbean Sea.

-Dominican Republic Weather Reports
+Rome Weather Reports

 Destination Related FAQ’s